Little Saigon Improvement District

 Results

-The project has completed its feasibility‑phase outreach across all three cities, gathering more than 200 community surveys, 125 mailed owner surveys, plaza canvassing data, and insights from five focus group sessions.
-The first drafts of the stakeholder database, Management District Plan, and Engineer’s Report were developed, revised, and approved for petition launch.
-City approval was secured to begin the petition drive, and follow‑up outreach is underway to reach the required 50 percent threshold.
-The team is now coordinating with Garden Grove, Fountain Valley, and Santa Ana on petition verification, public hearing scheduling, and preparation for the Proposition 218 ballot process.
-Early planning has also begun for the future owners’ association and governance structure, including identifying potential members for an interim board and advocates committee.
+The feasibility‑phase outreach was successfully completed across all three cities, generating more than 200 community surveys, 125 owner surveys, plaza canvassing data, and insights from nine focus groups.
+Verified district boundaries, assessment methodologies, and the Management District Plan and Engineer’s Report were finalized and approved for petition launch.
+The petition drive was initiated, with ongoing coordination among Garden Grove, Fountain Valley, and Santa Ana on verification, public hearing preparation, and Proposition 218 ballot steps.
+Early planning began for the future owners’ association and interim board, laying the foundation for long‑term district governance and implementation.